riebecj/pycom/README.md

 * -o [output] (string):\
     The string specified after the flag will be the name of the generated executable.
 Defaults to the name of the Python file that was passed in.

+* -fm | --fastmath (bool):\
+    Perform aggressive optimisations speed on calculations at the cost of some precision.
+Defaults to off.

 ## What is Pycom?